We’re back and we’re better! Site-wide optimisations and articles updated for October 2025

 Here Are The Skincare Ingredients You Should Never Mix

-It can be beneficial to combine some serums that include active ingredients as they can work hand in hand to rejuvenate your complexion.
-However, this is not always the case; combining some active ingredients can have some adverse effects.
-This can either diminish the effectiveness of the treatments or even cause harm to your skin such as redness and inflammation.
-These are the skincare products you should never mix;
+It can be beneficial to combine some serums with active ingredients as they can work together to rejuvenate your complexion.
+However, this isn't always the case.
+Mixing certain active ingredients can have adverse effects, either diminishing the effectiveness of the treatments or causing harm to your skin like redness and inflammation.
+Here are the skincare products you should never mix.

-Retinol has excellent anti-aging and cell regenerating properties, along with mild exfoliating properties.
-Combining this with stronger exfoliants such as AHAs/BHAs will lead to an increased risk of irritation.
-In addition to this effect, acids typically function at a low pH and combining this with a retinol solution may increase the pH of the acid serum, this will decrease it’s effectiveness.
+Retinol has excellent anti-aging and cell regenerating properties, along with mild exfoliating effects.
+Combining it with stronger exfoliants like AHAs or BHAs increases your risk of irritation.
+Acids typically function at a low pH, and combining them with retinol may increase the pH of the acid serum, which decreases its effectiveness.

-Vitamin C increases skin sensitivity as it is an exfoliating agent with a low pH which helps to slough off dead outermost skin cells.
-What this means is a brighter complexion underneath, but at the cost of temporary skin sensitivity.
-While retinol itself isn’t an exfoliant it does promote skin cells turnover which can cause some mild peeling.
-It’s not hard to see then that pairing retinol with vitamin c is a recipe for disaster.
-Not only will using both make your skin more sensitive to the sun, it can also lead to irritation and inflammation, yikes.
+Vitamin C increases skin sensitivity because it's an exfoliating agent with a low pH that helps slough off dead skin cells.
+That means a brighter complexion underneath, but at the cost of temporary sensitivity.
+While retinol itself isn't an exfoliant, it does promote skin cell turnover which can cause mild peeling.
+Pairing retinol with vitamin C is asking for trouble - not only will using both make your skin more sensitive to the sun, it can also lead to irritation and inflammation.

-We recommend using vitamin c serums during the day and retinol at night; or alternate use of the products by day.
+We recommend using vitamin C serums during the day and retinol at night, or alternating them by day.

-These acids almost do the same thing, glycolic acid is an AHA while salicylic acid is a BHA.
-These acids work to regulate sebum production, clear pores and congestion, minimise breakouts and improve collagen synthesis.
-These acids have a low pH, combining them can double the potency which will without a doubt cause skin peeling and chemical burns.
-Best to keep them away from each other.
+These acids work similarly - glycolic acid is an AHA while salicylic acid is a BHA.
+They both regulate sebum production, clear pores and congestion, minimise breakouts, and improve collagen synthesis.
+Since both have a low pH, combining them can double the potency which will definitely cause skin peeling and chemical burns.
+Keep them away from each other.

 The rule is to always apply water-based serums first.
-Oil-based serums can create a fine film over the face if used first which can prevent absorption of water-based serums.
-It’s a well known fact that water and oil repel, so make sure you start with water-based.
+Oil-based serums can create a fine film over your face if used first, which prevents absorption of water-based serums.
+Water and oil don't mix, so make sure you start with water-based products.

 the ordinary skin care serums